nathamanath/blog/articles/ueberauth-and-guardian.md

-title: Ueberauth and guardian setup for Phoenix Rest API
+title: Ueberauth and guardian setup for a Phoenix rest API
 date: 2018-02-09 21:00
 tldr: Setting up Ueberauth and Guardian in a Phoenix app for username & password authentication, user permissions, and JWT based authorisation.